 Administrative law in Japan usually provides for an appeal of a governmental ministry's decision to a court with proper jurisdiction.
-Therefore, if the relevant supervising ministry or the Commission takes administrative actions against a PII data user, the PII data user will generally be able to challenge the actions judicially.
+Therefore, if the Commission or the relevant governmental ministry to which powers of the Committee are duly delegated by the Committee takes administrative actions against a PII data user, the PII data user will generally be able to challenge the actions judicially.